 - able to display strong values, integrity and honesty.

 A supportive space for early adolescents

-Throughout their time at Wadhurst students are part of a pastoral care programme designed to assist students to develop their sense of self as they begin to find their place in the school and broader community.
+Throughout their time at Wadhurst students are part of a pastoral care program designed to assist students to develop their sense of self as they begin to find their place in the school and broader community.
 Peer approval can be particularly important during early adolescence and the capacity to reach out for support and advice is still developing.
 Both of these are recognised and addressed at Wadhurst.

 Our staff are skilled in working with adolescent boys to help them build strategies to deal with the immense personal changes and challenges they experience during this phase of their lives.
-An important aspect of our programme is embedding a foundation for future mental health.
+An important aspect of our program is embedding a foundation for future mental health.